 Next you’ll need to organize or structure your data.
 Some data, that’s entirely entered properly into spreadsheets (like a hotel database, for example), comes pre-structured.
 But other data, like open-ended survey responses or customer support data is unstructured and isn’t usable in its raw state.

 Data structuring is the process of formatting your data, so that it’s uniform and will be ready for analysis.
 How you structure your data will depend on what raw form your data came in and what kinds of analyses you want to do – the downstream processes.

 Data cleaning is the process of removing irrelevant data, errors, and inconsistencies that could skew your results.
-Data cleaning includes removing empty cells or rows, removing blank spaces, correcting misspelled words, or reformatting things like dates, addresses, and phone numbers, so they’re all consistent.
-Data cleaning will remove errors that could negatively influence your downstream analysis.
+The data cleaning process includes removing empty cells or rows, removing blank spaces, correcting misspelled words, or reformatting things like dates, addresses, and phone numbers, so they’re all consistent.
+Data cleaning tools will remove errors that could negatively influence your downstream analysis.